How to Create and Maintain an Indoor Worm Composting Bin

 - Cover ALL of the food scraps with dirt and moist paper.
 Exposed food attracts fruit flies, but covered food scraps don’t.
 Add dirt and moist paper to the bin until the worms have made enough compost to use to cover the food scraps.

 - Notice what the worms are eating and what they are not.
-Remove any scraps that your worms have not eaten for a while as they may not like that type of food (e.g., some worms will not tackle a whole potato or citrus rind, but may eat them if they are cut up).
+Remove any scraps that your worms have not eaten for a while as they may not like that type of food.
+If the scraps are too big, cut them into smaller pieces.